gaia-unlimited/gaiaunlimited/docs/index.rst

-.. gaia_scanninglaw documentation master file, created by sphinx-quickstart on Tue May  3 20:15:01 2022.
+..
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gaiasf's documentation!
+Welcome to Gaiaunlimited's documentation!
 ============================================

-Gaiasf is a package for querying and constructing selection functions for the `Gaia`_ survey.
+Gaiaunlimited is a package for querying and constructing selection functions for the `Gaia`_ survey.
 It is developed by the `GaiaUnlimited collaboration <https://gaia-unlimited.org>`_.

 .. attention::

-   This package is being actively developed in `a public repository on GitHub <http://github.com/gaia-unlimited/gaiasf>`_, and we need your input!
+   This package is being actively developed in `a public repository on GitHub <http://github.com/gaia-unlimited/gaiaunlimited>`_, and we need your input!
-   If you have any trouble with this code, find a typo, or have requests for new content (tutorials or features), please `open an issue on GitHub <https://github.com/gaia-unlimited/gaiasf/issues/new/choose>`_.
+   If you have any trouble with this code, find a typo, or have requests for new content (tutorials or features), please `open an issue on GitHub <https://github.com/gaia-unlimited/gaiaunlimited/issues/new/choose>`_.

 Features